What is Tying Up?

 - Cases not linked to an underlying muscle condition

-This involves a defect in muscle fibre contraction and commonly affects Thoroughbreds, Standardbreds and Arabs; particularly young nervous fillies in training.
-Triggers include stress/ excitement, prolonged box rest, high cereal/ starch diets and irregular exercise.
-Sufferers tend have nervous temperaments and may be poor-doers.
+This involves a defect in muscle fibre contraction and commonly affects Thoroughbreds, Standardbreds and Arabs, particularly young nervous fillies in training.
+Triggers include excitement or stress, prolonged box rest, high cereal/ starch diets and irregular exercise.
+Sufferers tend have nervous temperaments and may be poor doers.

 - How nutrition plays a role